Changes due to Coronavirus Disease 2019 (COVID-19)

 - If you KNOW you’re infected with COVID-19, see CDC link here for what to do and follow the advice of your physician.

-For those with in person appointments at VibrantSkin, we ask that you:
+For those with in person appointments at VibrantSkin, we ask that upon arrival you:

-- Cleanse your hands upon arrival.
+- Cleanse your hands.
 We have hand sanitizer at the front desk.
 If your hands are visibly soiled, you should wash them with soap and water for a minimum of 20 seconds.

 - If at all possible, come alone or if the patient is a child, we ask that only one parent or guardian (and no siblings) accompany the patient.